2021 Yokohama DeNA BayStars season

-The 2021 Yokohama DeNA BayStars season is the 71st season of the franchise in Nippon Professional Baseball, their 43rd season in Yokohama, and in Yokohama Stadium, and their 10th season under DeNA.
-This is also the first season under manager and former player Daisuke Miura, who replaced 5 year manager Alex Ramirez.
+The 2021 Yokohama DeNA BayStars season was the 71st season of the franchise in Nippon Professional Baseball, their 43rd season in Yokohama, and in Yokohama Stadium, and their 10th season under DeNA.
+This was also the first season under manager and former player Daisuke Miura, who replaced 5 year manager Alex Ramirez.

 Regular season

 The BayStars finished dead last in Central League, with a 54-73-16 record, with a .425 winning percentage, 20 and a half games back of the Swallows.
 They had a bit of an abysmal start in April, because they could not get their foreign talent, but when they got them back on their roster and late into the season, Yokohama showed how dominant their offense was.